Lauchmelder23/spectralyze/README.md

 **RESOLUTION (and thus file size) SCALES WITH 2^p**

+## Window functions
+Window functions are used to "cut out" parts of the signal.
+When you use the `-i` flag, you are only looking at a certain interval in the audio file.
+This is equivalent to multiplying the whole audio file with a rectangular window function (it is 0 everywhere except in the interval, where it is 1).
+With the `-w` flag you can choose between different window functions.
+Currently supported are the Von-Hann function, and the Gauss function.
+Both of these yield "smoother" spectra and get rid of a lot of noise.

 ## Example command
 ```
 spectralyze -i 20 -f 0,1000 -p 3 coolSong.wav